cuenca-mx/mongoengine-plus/README.md

 ### 3. Optimize KMS requests (optional)

-There's a caveat in the `EncryptedString` implementation.
-Every time `EncryptedString` needs to encrypt or decrypt data, it uses the `pymongo.encryption.ClientEncryption`, which makes a request to the AWS KMS service endpoint.
+There's a caveat in the `EncryptedStringField` implementation.
+Every time `EncryptedStringField` needs to encrypt or decrypt data, it uses the `pymongo.encryption.ClientEncryption`, which makes a request to the AWS KMS service endpoint.
 This can potentially slow down the performance of reading and writing encrypted data to MongoDB.
 As a workaround,